- Sensor detecting cooking vapors from another room

 Common Causes

-- Air quality sensor detecting cooking vapors from another room
+- Sensor detecting cooking vapors from another room

 - Sensor contaminated with dust giving false readings

-- Nearby candle or air freshener triggering sensor
+- Nearby candle or air freshener triggering the sensor

 - Sensor sensitivity set too high